 I cut west toward Bucktown with an order of printer proofs strapped flat in my bag.
 A bus exhaled hot diesel at the curb, and the smell dragged me backward for half a second to standing outside my grandmother’s fish shop in August, sweating through my shirt, hearing my sister tell some boy on the pay phone he was stupid in a voice so sweet he thanked her for the correction.
 She had timing, too.
 Different kind.
 Softer on the surface.
 Men trusted softness because they thought it belonged to them.
 The light changed before I could stay with the memory long enough to ruin my afternoon.

-The Cubs hat was backward, same as in the screenshots, though the weather did not call for it.
-He came out of a juice place carrying a fluorescent green drink and checking his phone with his mouth slightly open, as if reading demanded a full-body effort.
+At Damen and North, I saw him in person for the first time.
+The Cubs hat was backward, same as in the screenshots, though the weather did not call for it, and he came out of a juice place carrying a fluorescent green drink while checking his phone with his mouth slightly open, as if reading demanded a full-body effort.
 Up close, the scar under his chin looked paler than it had in the pictures, a thin white nick that almost made his face more human.
 Almost.
-He paused at the curb to stare at a woman in bike shorts long enough for her to notice.
-When she did, he smiled at her with a confidence so bland it took effort not to hate him lazily.

-On the next block, I stopped beside a dumpster that smelled like oranges and bleach and adjusted the strap of my bag while watching his reflection in a dark storefront window.
+I rode past once without turning my head, then stopped on the next block beside a dumpster that smelled like oranges and bleach and adjusted the strap of my bag while watching his reflection in a dark storefront window.
 He did not move like a careful man.
-He moved like someone who had never been answered properly.
-He checked his phone, typed with one thumb, then glanced up the street at every woman who passed as if the day had been built for his convenience.
-There was no hurry in him.
-That helped more than caution ever could.
+He moved like someone who had never been answered properly, checking his phone, typing with one thumb, and glancing up the street at every woman who passed as if the day had been built for his convenience.
+There was no hurry in him, and that helped more than caution ever could.

 My phone buzzed in my pocket.
 A delivery update.
 Then another buzz, from the folder I should have muted and never did.
 A new screenshot had been added to the thread.
 Same username.
 Same man.
 Different recipient.
 The message was almost funny in its laziness.
 "U up?"